mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 The main subject consists of five parts:

 Part 1: The Reasons for Writing.
-So why did Ashvaghosha want to write this book?
+Why did Ashvaghosha want to write this book?
 [There are] eight reasons there.

 Part 2: Outline. [...]
 That outline is *one-mind*, its *two aspects*, its *three characteristics*.
 Already that outline is explanation of the Interpretation (Part 3), or Part 4 [and] Part 5.
 So Part 3, Part 4, and Part 5 explain about one-mind, its two aspects, and its three characteristics.